Battle of Gujrat: Battle

 Sher Singh withdrew to Gujrat, where his army hastily prepared a defensive position.
 The Sikhs constructed a double entrenchment, which was also protected by a ravine.
 Most of the artillery was grouped in a central battery, screened by hastily planted bushes.
 The cavalry was deployed on the flanks.
 Several small villages in advance of the central battery were occupied by infantry, and the houses and buildings were prepared with "loopholes" for defence.
 Although the position was strong, it was exposed to British artillery fire, and the hastily erected screen of brush was not as effective as the belts of scrub and jungle which had hidden the Sikh artillery from view at Chillianwala.

-Early on 21 February, Gough advanced against this position.
-When the Sikh artillery opened fire and disclosed their position, Gough deployed his large numbers of heavy guns against them.
+Early on 21 February, Gough advanced against this position, within sight of the Gujrat Fort.
+When the Sikh artillery opened fire and disclosed their position, Gough halted his advance and deployed his large numbers of heavy guns against them.
 In a three-hour artillery duel, the Sikhs were forced to abandon their guns.
 Sikh and Indian sources were later to refer to the battle as the "Battle of the Guns".
 Once the Sikh artillery was largely silenced, the British infantry advanced.
-There was desperate hand-to-hand fighting for the small fortified villages of Burra Kalra and Chota Kalra.
-However, the British guns were being advanced in successive "bounds", and the Sikhs broke.
+There was desperate hand-to-hand fighting for the small fortified villages of Barha Kalra and Chota Kalra.
+However, the British guns were being advanced in successive "bounds", in many cases enfilading the Sikh infantry in the centre of their position.

+On both flanks, the Sikh cavalry tried to outflank and attack Gough's army.
+Gough and Thackwell had deployed their British and Irregular cavalry regiments to the flanks, while keeping the regular Bengal Native Cavalry regiments in reserve.
+On Gough's left, the Sikh and Afghan horsemen were halted by fire from two batteries of Bengal Horse Artillery and then driven back by a squadron of the British 9th Lancers and the 2nd Scinde Irregular Horse, who delivered a charge at great speed and in close order.

+The entire Sikh army eventually broke in disorder.
 Gough reported after the battle: